CampusAI/CampusAI.github.io/_rl/lecture_15/lecture15.md

 \sum_t E_{(s_t, a_t) \sim p(s_t, a_t \mid O_{1:T}, \psi)} \left[ \nabla_\psi r_\psi(s_t, a_t) \right]
 \end{equation}

+{% include end-row.html %}
+{% include start-row.html %}
 Where if we break $$p(s_t, a_t \mid O_{1:T}, \psi) = p(a_t \mid O_{1:T}, \psi) p(s_t \mid O_{1:T}, \psi)$$,
 which as we saw in [Lecture 14: Control as Inference](/lectures/lecture14),
 $$p(a_t \mid O_{1:T}, \psi) p(s_t \mid O_{1:T}, \psi) \propto \beta(s_t, a_t) \alpha(s_t)$$ where $$\beta$$ is the backward message, and $$\alpha$$ the forward message.

+{% include annotation.html %}
-**OBS**: This requires the state-action space to be small enough so you can go through every single state and action (still much better than working with trajectories, which grow exponentially with the number of states-actions).
+This requires the state-action space to be small enough so you can go through every single state and action (still much better than working with trajectories, which grow exponentially with the number of states-actions).
 This is instead linear in time-horizon, state, and action space.
+{% include end-row.html %}
+{% include start-row.html %}

 Defining $$\mu_t(s_t, a_t) \propto \beta(s_t, a_t) \alpha(s_t)$$ (normalized) we get:
+{% include end-row.html %}
+{% include start-row.html %}

 \begin{equation}
 E_{\tau \sim p(\tau \mid O_{1:T}, \psi)} \left[ \nabla_\psi r_\psi(\tau) \right] =